Our Organization

 To paraphrase the oft-quoted Margaret Mead - we don't doubt that a small group of committed, organized people can change the world, as it's the only thing that ever has.From Trickssi, the CSSN's founder:

-As a woman in the cosplay community, not only have I been harassed in costume, but I've heard many stories from fellow cosplayers who have had harassment and worse happen to them while they were at a con.
+As a cosplayer, not only have I been harassed in costume, but I've heard many stories from fellow cosplayers who have had harassment and worse happen to them while they were at a con.
 Whether the stories were typed in public spaces or whispered to me over bathroom sinks, I understood that harassment occurs everywhere at anime conventions to the point where it's unfortunately expected.
 I can only speak for my personal demographic, but any type of cosplayer can be harassed, just as any type of person can be the offending harasser.
 I remembered the disapproving stares and catcalls when I wore skin-revealing outfits of favorite characters, and hurting, not just because I was treated as an object, but because the enjoyment I got out of the character connection was soured by the memory.
 Conflicts of harassment in this community are often painted as "drama" and dismissed or unexamined in an appropriate context.

 I want to educate convention attendees that "Cosplay Is Not Consent" is NOT enough.
 Signs like this remind guests not to harass, but don't elaborate on what they can do to avoid harassing someone.
 At best, they're a legal cover for the convention should something serious occur.
 At worst, they assume every non-consensual act of interacting with a cosplayer will be taken care of by staff.
 Want to know a dirty, obvious secret?
-Most conventions don't have adequate harassment policies that ensure safety and support for victims.
+Most conventions don't have adequate harassment policies that ensure safety and support for all people who are targeted.
 And when brought up, this issue is often met with a dismissal or an offer to take it up with the police, neither of which is an effective or trustworthy option.
 Most staff members aren't trained to deal with the sensitive nature of sexual assault in particular.
-Worst of all, sometimes staff members themselves are the offenders, leaving the survivor nowhere to turn.
+Worst of all, sometimes staff members or con chairs themselves are the offenders, leaving the survivor nowhere to turn.

 At Tekko 2017, I had the incredible opportunity to present two panels that incorporated the online anti-harassment organization Uplift.
 These were panels where everyone in the room could feel respected and safe despite uncomfortable topics.
 The experience encouraged me to believe that there will be more organizations like this contracted to make conventions safer and enforcing anti-harassment policies.